Waste minimisation is not an additional part of recycling. It is about prevention - not producing the waste in the first place.

 If businesses reduce waste, their process becomes more efficient.
 This will reduce costs and can make individual businesses more competitive.

-Envirowise suggest that businesses across a range of industries can save four to five percent of turnover by taking steps to minimise waste.
+Envirowise suggest that businesses across a range of industries can save 4% to 5% of turnover by taking steps to minimise waste.

 There are many ways of reducing waste.